ankured182/ankured182.github.io/_posts/2018-04-20-3-Things-I-learnt-From-Seth-Godin.markdown

 *SETH GODIN is a bestselling author, entrepreneur and agent of change.
-Godin is author of ten books that have been bestsellers around the world*
+Godin is author of ten books that have been bestsellers around the world.
+Most importantly for me, He publishes a blog post every day*

 **Provide Value** The best way to market since a long itme is to provide so much value,that people getting talking about it and spreading your idea